 A Secure Attachment

 Essentially, a secure child feels that their primary caregiver will meet their needs appropriately and responsively, and they learn to turn to them when they need it and do things by themselves when they do not.
-It is the ideal attachment style for learning, development of skills, and forming and establishing healthy, long-term relationships.
+It is the ideal attachment style for learning, developing skills, and forming and establishing healthy, long-term relationships.

 An Anxious/Ambivalent Insecure Attachment